 ISLAM AND SLAVERY

 One of the ways I have seen Muslim leaders promote Islam is by talking about the glory of the Islamic civilization.
 The Islamic empire is said to be a system of justice and responsible for everything good in the world.
-Very often when these claims are made, the Western Christian civilization is criticised as corrupt and brutal.
-This approach to promoting Islam is successful for two reasons:
+Very often when these claims are made the Western Christian civilization is criticised as corrupt and brutal.
+This approach to promoting Islam is successful for a few reasons:

 I wish to thank the Barnabas Fund for permission to publish this article.
 My added notes are enclosed in [brackets].